nightmareartist/rfc/rfc-templates/000-rfc-template.md

 **Open** :: Review in progress.

 **Closed** :: A resolution have been reached.
-If there's not obvious consensus or if the RFC contains several proposed solutions - write down why the decision was made.
+If there is no obvious consensus or if the RFC contains several proposed solutions - write down why the decision was made.

 **Rejected** :: The RFC is not relevant anymore.
 Also write down /why/.